RubixML/ML/README.md

 ```

 ### Extra Tree Classifier
-An Extremely Randomized Classification Tree that splits the training set at a random point chosen among the maximum features.
-Extra Trees work great in Ensembles such as [Random Forest](#random-forest) or [AdaBoost](#adaboost) as the "weak" classifier or they can be used on their own.
+n Extremely Randomized Classification Tree, Extra Trees differ from standard [Classification Trees](#classification-tree) in that they choose a random split drawn from a set max features, rather than the *best* split.
+Extra Trees work great in Ensembles such as [Random Forest](#random-forest) or [AdaBoost](#adaboost) as the *weak learner* or they can be used on their own.
 The strength of Extra Trees are computational efficiency as well as increasing variance of the prediction (if that is desired).

 ##### Supervised | Multiclass | Probabilistic | Persistable | Nonlinear